thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/rule-engine/queues.md

 #### Overview

 Edge Queues are designed in the same way, as [Platform (Cloud) Queues](/docs/{{cloudDocsPrefix}}user-guide/rule-engine-2-5/queues/).
-Please read Platform Queues documentation to get knowledge on Queues functionality.
+Please read Platform Queues documentation to get knowledge on Queues functionality in general.

 #### Propagation Queues to Edge